egramsdoescode/ai-agent/README.md

 * Python only execution environment
 * Behavior depends heavily on prompt quality

-This repository exists for learning and exploration only.
+This repository exists for AI learning and exploration only.

----

-## Why This Project Exists

-Most AI coding agents optimize for output quality while ignoring accountability.
-This project explores what an AI agent looks like when every action is constrained, logged, and reviewable.

-It is intentionally small, explicit, and opinionated.
----